polincdev/DummyCastle/README.md

 ### Obfuscation

-Obfuscation is the process of creating data that is difficult to decompile, read and understand in order to protect intellectual property or trade secrets, and to prevent an attacker from reverse engineering a proprietary software program.
+Obfuscation is the process of creating data that is difficult to decompile, read and understand in order to protect intellectual property or other secrets, and to prevent an attacker from reverse engineering a proprietary software program.

 Simple
 ```java